ogcincubator/iliad-apis-features/PROFILES.md

 Constraints SHOULD be defined in a form that allows for **_validation_** of test cases and examples.

 Built-in support is provided for automatic validation of the following forms:
-- project metadata (description)
+- project metadata (description)w
 - well-formed example encoding (JSON, TTL)
 - JSON schema (for JSON examples) for **structure**
 - SHACL (Shapes Constraint Language for RDF) for **content** and **logical consistency**

 In addition [custom validators](VALIDATORS) can be added to the validation workflow.

 Using a JSON-LD context "semantic uplift" of JSON to RDF supports use of SHACL and other forms of validators to

 ## Testing